 Toxic Chemicals in Textile Manufacturing

 Who doesn’t like fashionable clothing?
-But consider how the fast fashion and textile manufacturing industries transmit hazardous toxic chemicals into our daily lives.
-We will also examine the best solutions for avoiding harmful chemicals in textile manufacturing.
+Wearing trendy and pretty clothes may be important to many, but consider how the fast fashion and textile manufacturing industries transmit hazardous toxic chemicals into our daily lives.

 Before reaching their final form, the clothes must go through several processes and materials.
-The vast majority of the clothing is composed of synthetic material.
+The vast majority of the clothing is composed of synthetic materials and thus contain harmful chemicals.

 Approximately 70% of AZO dyes are used in textile manufacturing.
-In black and brown dyes, the concentration of p-phenylenediamine (PPD) is high.
+The concentration of p-phenylenediamine (PPD) is high in black and brown dyes.
 P-phenylenediamine has been associated with skin allergies (PPD).
-When AZO colours contact the skin, aromatic amines are released, which have been associated with allergies and dermatitis.
+When AZO colours contact the skin, they release aromatic amines, which have been associated with allergies and dermatitis.

-Nature does not create this group of chemicals, it is a lab-grown compound.
-Because PFAS are extremely difficult to degrade, they are frequently detected in wildlife and our surroundings through drinking water and food.
-PFAS are typically found in clothing that is resistant to oil and water.
-Cosmetics, electronics, and non-stick cookware all contain these compounds.
+This is a lab-grown compound.
+Because PFAS are extremely difficult to degrade, they linger in wildlife and our surroundings through drinking water and food.
+Clothing that is resistant to oil and water often have PFAS.
+Cosmetics, electronics, and non-stick cookware all also contain these compounds.

-For whiting and stain removal, chlorine bleach is applied.
-It’s used to get the fiber ready for dyeing.
+This is used for whiting and stain removal to get the fibre ready for dyeing.
 It contains harmful enzymes and causes respiratory problems.

-Since we’re talking about the major companies and brands that manufacture products that usually contain hazardous chemicals, make sure you also do your research on those brands and retailers that are making an effort to use as many natural methods as possible to help the environment while also providing high-quality clothing without sacrificing fashion trends.
+Many major companies and brands manufacture products that usually contain hazardous chemicals.
+To find alternatives, do your research on brands and retailers that are making an effort to use natural methods to help the environment.
+High-quality clothing is possible without sacrificing the environment and fashion trends.
 We must help these companies grow by supporting them.

-We live in a global society, and we can buy clothing from the other side of the planet while sitting in our living rooms.
-So, whether you purchase locally or online, look for the certifications listed below to buy sustainable clothing.
+We live in a globally connected society where we can buy clothing from the other side of the planet while sitting in our living rooms.
+So, whether you purchase locally or online, look for the certifications listed below to buy real sustainable clothing.

 Sources: